dieseldev/diesel/docs/diesel.rst

 `handle_echo()` is our connection handler for our `Service`, and `do_echos()` is a `Loop` that creates a client and does 5000 echo calls.
-Those should start looking familiar by now.
+Those two patterns are probably looking familiar by now.

 `EchoClient` is our protocol client.
 Clients are made by creating a class that inherits from the `Client` superclass.
 They should expose an API